California Tenants Rights-Eviction

 If you don’t file an motion or an answer within 5 days, you can’t appear in court.
 A default judgment will be entered against you.
 Once the default is entered, you can be evicted.

 Only a Sheriff can evict you.
 The Sheriff will post a 5-day eviction notice on your door.
 If you do not move out within 5 days, the Sheriffwill return and force you to move out.

 If you leave any personal belongings in the rental unit, the landlord can keep them until you pay storage costs.
 Storage costs start the day you are evicted but do not include back rent you may owe.
 If you don’t claim your belongings, the landlord can sell them at auction.
 If they are worth less than $300, he can give them away.

 It is illegal for a landlord to lock you out, remove doors or windows, change locks, cut off utility services, or use other forms of harassment to make you move out.
 You can file a complaint if the landlord locks you out or cuts off your utilities.
 We will help you do this!

 If you file a complaint, the landlord cannot legally retaliate against you.
 Retaliation may include raising your rent, decreasing your services or taking steps to evict you.
 This protection is good for 180 days from the date you filed your complaint as long as you continue to pay rent and follow the terms of your rental agreement.

 Call us right now and we will stop your eviction today!

-True Sources Financial is focused on making sure your legal documents are done with the highest amount of expertise and care and we are devoted to getting you the best results possible.
+True Sources Eviction Services is focused on making sure your legal documents are done with the highest amount of expertise and care and we are devoted to getting you the best results possible.
 We also make sure we keep you in the loop so you know and understand exactly what’s going on.